 Federal Court (Full Court): The Appellant claimed fear of harm on the basis of: his ethnicity & religion; and non-refoulement obligations.
 Was the former type of harm subsumed by the latter on the basis that the latter "could not have been any less" than the former?
-With respect, the FCAFC echoed once again the writer's views expressed in several articles that the materiality test is not binary: the question is whether, had the error not been made, it could have tipped the scales in favour of an applicant.
+With respect, has the FCAFC echoed the writer's views expressed in several articles that the materiality test is not binary but rather that the question is whether, had the error not been made, it could have tipped the scales in favour of an applicant?
 Further, in the absence of minor children in Australia related to an applicant, can that factor weigh against that applicant?

 A delegate refused the Appellant's protection visa.

 On referral to the Immigration Assessment Authority (IAA), the IAA "found the appellant had a well-founded fear of persecution by reason of his membership of a particular social group arising from his HIV-positive status" and remitted the matter to the delegate for reconsideration.

 "The delegate then refused the protection visa application under s 501(1) of the [Migration Act 1958 (Cth)] on the basis that the appellant did not pass the character test in s 501(6)(d)(i)".
 The Appellant subsequently applied to the Tribunal (AAT) for merits review of that decision of the delegate.

 The Tribunal was bound by s 499 to comply with Direction No 65 in deciding whether to refuse the visa under s 501 on character grounds.
 Direction No 65 was identical to (the current) Direction No 79 for the purposes of the matters considered by the Tribunal.